BBBase-EHeresy/PPPub/docs/rules_manual/fight_phase.md

 ![](../media/rules_manual/multiple_attacks_1.jpg)

-*Here,* Éomer *is in combat with an Uruk-hai.
-Being an expert fighter, Éomer has 3 Attacks on his profile.
+*Here,* Ã‰omer *is in combat with an Uruk-hai.
+Being an expert fighter, Ã‰omer has 3 Attacks on his profile.
 This allows him to roll three dice, compared to the Uruk-hai's one, when making the Duel roll.*

 #### LOSER BACKS AWAY